10 September 1779

 To bring us fears, disquiets, and delays.”2

 Few minds are capable of love, they feel passion, they feel esteem, they even feel that mixture of both which is the best counterfeit of love! – but if that vivifying fire, that lively tenderness which makes us forget ourselves when the interest, the happiness, the honor of them we love is concerned; that tenderness which renders the beloved object all we see in the creation,2 few have any idea, and those that have, instead of insuring their felicity, it too often involves them in a series of misfortunes, either from the perverseness of fortune, the disapprobation of friends, or the unworthiness, and desertion of the object in whom all their earthly happiness was centered. – ’Tis hard that the best affections of the human heart should so often be productive of misery.
-But perhaps ’tis wisely ordered so, lest immersed in the enjoyments of sublunary felicity, we should forget the all bounteous donor, and having no wish beyond the present, neglect preparation for that awful moment when time [f.
+But perhaps ’tis wisely ordered so, lest immersed in the enjoyments of sublunary felicity, we should forget the all bounteous donor, and having no wish beyond the present, neglect preparation for that awful moment when time [p.
 159] shall be lost in eternity. –

 Your letter breathes the warmest affection, and at the same time the most refined delicacy – Act up to those sentiments, and I shall always meet you with an heart felt pleasure, from a consciousness that you merit my utmost tenderness and confidence. – Endeavor not to take advantage of my partiality3 in your favor, by freedoms which I dare not allow, and that are not consistent with the delicacy I owe to my sex, and character, and which I am sure you would expect in the woman to whom you wish to be united – tell me sincerely, should you not.
 There have been some little improprieties in your conduct lately, that I wish to check you for – but with gentleness – I could not bear the idea of treating you with severity, least I should offend instead of reform; but let not the mildness of my reproofs give you cause to suspect their reality – I wish to convince you of your faults by remonstrances, not chiding; from a conviction that such methods will have more influence on a generous mind, such a mind as my Eccles possesses.

-Parting with Mrs Collier, has left a depression on my spirits which I cannot shake off – She is certainly the most amiable of women – her tenderness to me has been unbounded – never shall I be able to repay half the obligations I owe her – she has treated me with a more than parental affection – I shall ever love her with the warmest, the [f.
+Parting with Mrs Collier, has left a depression on my spirits which I cannot shake off – She is certainly the most amiable of women – her tenderness to me has been unbounded – never shall I be able to repay half the obligations I owe her – she has treated me with a more than parental affection – I shall ever love her with the warmest, the [p.
 160] most animated friendship – You must let her share my heart. –

 “Soft love! sweet friendship! tender pleasing themes;”5